Field Hockey Calories Burned Calculator

 How many calories does field hockey burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 283 calories during 30 minutes of field hockey.
-This is based on a MET value of 7.8.
+A person weighing 160 lbs (73 kg) burns approximately 297 calories during 30 minutes of field hockey.
+This is based on a MET value of 7.8 for field hockey.
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of field hockey?

-The MET (Metabolic Equivalent of Task) value for field hockey is 7.8.
+The default MET (Metabolic Equivalent of Task) value for field hockey is 7.8, while the selected training style uses MET 7.8.
 This means field hockey burns 7.8 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is field hockey good for weight loss?

-Yes, field hockey is an effective exercise for weight loss.
-With a MET value of 7.8, it burns a significant number of calories per session.
-A 160-lb person burns about 566 calories per hour.
+Yes, field hockey can be effective for weight loss when performed intensely enough.
+With a selected MET value of 7.8, a 160-lb person burns about 594 calories per hour.
 Combined with a balanced diet, regular field hockey can help create the calorie deficit needed for weight loss.

 How does body weight affect calories burned during field hockey?

 Body weight significantly impacts calorie burn during field hockey.
-A 120-lb person burns about 212 calories in 30 minutes, while a 250-lb person burns approximately 442 calories in the same time.
+At the selected MET value of 7.8, a 120-lb person burns about 223 calories in 30 minutes, while a 250-lb person burns approximately 464 calories in the same time.
 This is because moving a heavier body requires more energy, regardless of the activity being performed.

 What muscles does field hockey work?